trailofbits/cb-multios/cqe-challenges/NRFIN_00019/README.md

 ## Vulnerabilities

 The vulnerabilities guarded by taint tracking challenges are designed to be difficult to identify via other means.
 All the vulnerabilities amount to an OOB (Out Of Bounds) memory access.
-The OOB access is symbolically cgc_indexed, cgc_indexed against a symbolically-sized allocation or both.
+The OOB access is symbolically indexed, indexed against a symbolically-sized allocation or both.

 Symbolic indices / allocations are intended to deter purely static analyses.